bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Evaluating team dynamics involves understanding the strengths and weaknesses of the project team and fostering a collaborative working environment.

 - **Assess the team:** Evaluate the strengths and weaknesses of the project team.
-Identify areas for improvement and potential training needs.
 - **Foster teamwork:** Encourage team-building activities to enhance teamwork and collaboration, fostering a positive and productive working environment.
+- **Clarify leadership roles:** Ask who is in leadership roles and what responsibilities they have within the team.
+Understand who to go to for guidance and support.

 Questions to reflect:

 - Describe a time when you implemented team-building activities.
 What impact did these activities have on team dynamics and project success?
 - How do you handle conflicts within a project team?

-##### Understand leadership and support

-Understanding leadership and support roles ensures that the project team has clear guidance and access to necessary resources and mentorship.

-- **Clarify leadership roles:** Ensure there are clear leadership roles and responsibilities within the project team.
-Understand who to go to for guidance and support.
-- **Access support systems:** Ensure there are training and mentoring programs in place to provide ongoing support and development for team members.

-Tips and techniques:

-- **Support buddy system:** Utilize a buddy or manager for support and practical assistance.

-Questions to reflect:

-- Describe a project where effective leadership was crucial to its success.
-How did the leadership structure contribute to the project’s outcomes?

-#### Techniques for accomplishing these tasks

-Employing effective techniques is crucial for understanding and managing the project.

-##### Conduct interviews and meetings

-Conducting interviews and meetings is useful for gathering information, aligning on objectives, and maintaining open communication.

-- **Stakeholder interviews:** Hold discussions with stakeholders to gather their perspectives and expectations.
-Maintain regular meetings to ensure ongoing alignment and address any issues promptly.
-- **Team meetings:** Schedule regular team meetings to discuss progress, challenges, and next steps.

-Questions to reflect:

-- How do you prepare for stakeholder interviews to ensure you gather the necessary information?
-What questions do you typically ask?
-- How do you handle situations where meetings are not productive or fail to address key issues?

-##### Review and analyze documents

-Reviewing and analyzing documents helps leverage past experiences and ensures that all project documentation is thorough and accessible.

-- **Review documents:** Examine existing project-related documents, such as previous plans and reports, to learn from past experiences and improve current project planning.
-- **Ensure documentation:** Ensure that all project documentation is clear, comprehensive, and accessible to all team members.

-Questions to reflect:

-- How do you ensure that project documentation is clear, comprehensive, and accessible to all team members?
-What best practices do you follow?

 #### Project questions